Wiz-IO/XC16/README.md

 Should work on Linux & Mac too... no idea...  me: Windows<br>
 The compiler has some quirks...
 I'm experimenting :)<br>
 **ATTENTION** Arduino API is 32 bits, XC16 is 16 bits ( **int** )<br>
-I have PIC24FJ256GB206 ( must work with ...210 too ), so, the experiments are with this chip/board<br>
+I have PIC24FJ256GB206 ( must work with ...GB210 too ), so, the experiments are with this chip/board<br>

 ## UPLOADER<br>
-MPLAB IPE (PICKIT 3, 4 etc ) - load HEX, Program...
+MPLAB IPE ( PICKIT 3, 4 etc ) - load HEX, Program...

 ## INI
 ```ini